TosbackCgusBridge-Bot/CGUs-versions/Reuters/Privacy Policy.md

 *   Terms of use
 *   Privacy statement
 *   Copyright
-*   For CA: Do not sell my info
+*   For CA: Do not sell my information
 *   Accessibility

 Feedback Help us improve by sharing your feedback.
 Thank you for sharing your feedback with us!